rugbyprof/2143-Object-Oriented-Programming/Resources/05-SFML/code/Lesson_05/README.md

 float y = gridStartY + row * (cellSize + cellSpacing);
 ```

-• gridStartX and gridStartY determine the grid’s starting position on the screen.
+- `gridStartX` and `gridStartY` determine the grid’s starting position on the screen.

-3. Cell Customization:
+1. Cell Customization:
    - setFillColor: Sets the cell’s background color.
    - setOutlineColor and setOutlineThickness: Add a border for better visibility.